yU93r/SteamEmu/post_build/README.experimental.md

 ## Why ?
 Mr.Goldberg's note:
-> I noticed a lot of games seem to connect to analytics services and other crap that I hate.
+> Lots of games seem to connect to analytics services and other crap.
-> Blocking the game from communicating with online ips without affecting the LAN functionality of my emu is a pain if you try to use a firewall so I made this special build.
+> Blocking the game from communicating with online ips without affecting the LAN functionality of this emu is a pain if you try to use a firewall.

 ## Which IPs are blocked ?
 **All** IPs *except* these ranges: